NYPL-discovery/streamtester/README.md

-# NYPL Stream Test Service
+# NYPL Stream Tester

-This package is intended to be used as a Lambda-based Stream Test Service using the [NYPL PHP Microservice Starter](https://github.com/NYPL/php-microservice-starter).
+This package is intended to be used as a Lambda-based Stream Tester using the [NYPL PHP Microservice Starter](https://github.com/NYPL/php-microservice-starter).

 This package adheres to [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/), and [PSR-4](http://www.php-fig.org/psr/psr-4/) (using the [Composer](https://getcomposer.org/) autoloader).